sangeetsourav/learning_cuda/README.md

 ## My Journery with CUDA

 This repository contains small CUDA programs and experiments I built while learning GPU programming.
-Currently, it includes a simple Monte Carlo simulation implemented using the CUDA Runtime API.

 🚀 Goal